 "The idea that lemon water has an alkalizing effect on our bodies is a total myth," says Konecny.
 "The foods that we eat don't have the capacity to alter the pH of our blood, and our kidneys make sure of that!"

-The body is a well-oiled machine when it comes to regulating pH.
-While consuming a food that is more basic or acidic may temporarily change urine pH, there is no impact on blood pH.
-It's important to note that a so-called "alkalizing diet" may be healthy because of its emphasis on nutrient-dense whole foods, not because it alters body chemistry.
+The body is a well-oiled machine when it comes to regulating pH and is always working to maintain homeostasis.
+While consuming foods that are more basic (alkaline) or acidic may temporarily change urine pH, there is no impact on blood pH.
+It's important to note that a so-called "alkalizing diet" may be healthy simply because of its emphasis on nutrient-dense whole foods, not because it alters body chemistry.

+What are the benefits of hot lemon water?
+What are the benefits of warm lemon water?
+What about if you drink it cold?
 It doesn't really matter, says Isabel Smith, M.S., RD, CDN, a registered dietitian and founder of Isabel Smith Nutrition and Lifestyle.
-Drinking it warm "can loosen things up," she notes.
-Indeed, many people report that warm liquids help stimulate digestion and get things moving—whether its warm water, tea or coffee.
-Konecny says, "There is inconclusive evidence that shows drinking lemon water at a certain temperature is optimal," so choose whichever you prefer.
+Drinking it warm "can loosen things up," notes Smith.
+Indeed, many people report that warm liquids help stimulate digestion and get things moving—whether it's warm water, tea or coffee.
+"There is inconclusive evidence that shows drinking lemon water at a certain temperature is optimal," adds Konecny, so choose whichever you prefer.

 Yes.
 Maintaining proper hydration is essential for optimal bodily function.
 Adequate water intake is key for metabolism, digestion and nutrient transport.
 Some people dislike the taste of water or find it boring, so adding lemon to enhance the flavor can help boost water intake.

-The benefits of lemon water have been blown out of proportion, but there are no risks in drinking it, aside from possibly wearing away tooth enamel.
+The benefits of lemon water have been blown out of proportion, but there are little to no risks in drinking it—aside from possibly wearing away tooth enamel.
 If you like starting the day with lemon water, go for it.
 It's a great way to stay hydrated if you don't like the taste of plain water.
-But don't expect any magical changes in your weight, skin or body chemistry.
+Just don't expect any magical changes in your weight, skin or body chemistry.